MeMyselfMirai/Released-as-Homebrew/README.md

     * "atheist": Global duplicate characters is not available.
     * "tor": Blind start is not available.
     * "bigwig": Defense attorny is not available.
+    * "revolutionary": Aligned character protection is not available.
     * "bootlegger": Making your own lists for Fabled to display is not avaialable.

 ## Changelog
+### 0.181.0
+* Revolutionary
+* Documentation update
 ### 0.180.0
 * Deus Ex Fiasco
 ### 0.179.0